-Whether it is a homeowner installing a rain garden for the first time or a contractor for the fiftieth, it is important to check on the project as it is being installed.
+Whether a homeowner is installing a rain garden for the first time or it is the fiftieth installation by a contractor, it is important to check on the project as it is being installed.
 Confirm that financial incentives have been used appropriately.
 While installing stormwater BMPs is not overly technical, they do need to be installed according to plans and specifications.
-One mistake can lead to a failing BMP, resulting in additional costs for the property owner and the program organization, not to mention an unsatisfied homeowner and a tranished reputation for the program.
+One mistake can lead to a failing BMP, resulting in additional costs for the property owner and the program organization, not to mention an unsatisfied homeowner and a tarnished reputation for the program.
 Once the plan has been approved, a qualified staff member or organization representative should inspect the project during and after installation.
-Requesting advanced notice of project installation at the time of plan approval is a good way to determine when to schedule these inspections.
-Once the final inspection has determined that everything was done properly, you can distribute any promised recognition incentives.
+Requesting advanced notice of project installation at the time of plan approval is a good way to determine when to schedule inspections.
+Once the final inspection has determined everything was done properly, recognition incentives can be distributed as promised.

 Long-term inspection and verification protocols are outlined in Chapter 5.
 These protocols will help determine the effectiveness of the incentives and success of your program.
-This follow-through will also provide insight regarding changes needed to improve the program.
+This follow-through will also provide insight regarding needed changes to improve the program.